ejfrick/ejfrickdotcom/content/about.md

 draft: false
 ---
 ## About Me
 Hi hi.
-I'm an SRE, currently at [ConductorOne](https://conductorone.com).
+I'm an software engineer with a focus on reliability, currently at [ConductorOne](https://conductorone.com).
 I used to work at [Box](https://www.box.com).
-You can call me EJ.
+You can also call me EJ.

+I currently live in London, England, and called Portland, Oregon home for many years.

 ## About This Blog